AntArch/antarch.github.io/_posts/2015-03-22-Migrating-Research-Objects-From-DARTPortal-To-Leeds-Institutional-Repository.md

 1|1_5|3|3_0||||
 1|1_6|4|4_0||||

+Unfortunately - I haven't been able to get Jekyll to render markdown tables properly.

 As can be seen the structure is a bit of a hack that allows 1 to many relational data to be expressed in a single flat file.
 The file is structured in the following ways:

 * Field *EPrintID* represents the identifier of the collection